|Narrow pavements and large vehicles makes walking to school dangerous

 We were concerned that it was no longer safe for our children to walk or cycle to school, for mothers to walk to their corner

-shop or health centre or for the elderly to meet and talk with their neighbours.
-We were concerned for the future of our children,
+shop or health centre, or for the elderly to meet and talk with their neighbours.
+We were concerned for the future of our

-how they would develop adult coping skills when their view of the world was restricted to seeing it mainly through the windows
+children, how they would develop adult coping skills when their view of the world was restricted to seeing it mainly through

 We aim to work with all island agencies to press for: